dezem/SAK/SAK_64bit/liesmich_readme.txt

 keys.dat / prod.keys is required
 How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547

+*** Compress XCI to XCZ:
+keys.dat / prod.keys is required
+How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547

 *** Firmware extraction:
 keys.dat / prod.keys is required
 File must be as XCI